eztam-/CMS/README.md

 ```javascript
     console.log("The current page is: " + CMS.currentPageName);
 ```
+### List of variables
 **_language_ variable**
 The currently selected language code.
 If no language is selected, then the value is equal to the `defaultLanguage`.
-For further information read section <b>i18n</b>.
+For further information read section *i18n*.

 **_defaultLanguage_ variable**
 The default language can be configured in the cms/conf/conf.js.
 For further information read section <b>i18n</b>.